vincentgong7/VG_AlexeyAB_darknet/README.md

 https://github.com/pjreddie/darknet/issues/723

 ### Command
->./darknet detector batch cfg/coco.data cfg/yolov3.cfg weights/yolov3.weights batch exp/in_images/ exp/out_images/ > result/results.txt
+>./darknet detector batch cfg/coco.data cfg/yolov3.cfg weights/yolov3.weights batch exp/in_images/ exp/out_images/ > exp/results/results.txt

+Parameter explain:
+1. The input images are: **in_images/**
+2. The output images are: **out_images/**
+3. The detection classes with percentage is saved in: **exp/results/results.txt**

 ### Usage
 1. Clone this project.
 2. Download pre-trained weights file into foder **./weights/**.
 Such as: https://pjreddie.com/media/files/yolov3-openimages.weights
-3. Make the project with command in VG_AlexeyAB_darknet/ folder:
+3. Make the project with command in darknet/ folder:
 >make
 4. Use the command described above to perform batch detecting images.

 ## Contact
-Any questions please let me know.
+Any questions please let me know. vincent.gong7[at]gmail.com vincentgong.net
-vincent.gong7[at]gmail.com
-vincentgong.net